mthl/guix-artwork/website/drafts/home.md

 # What’s next?

-Let’s be clear: Guix Home is pretty new and chances are that `guix home search` won’t give you the service you’re looking for.
+Let’s be clear: Guix Home is pretty new and chances are that `guix home search`—the command to search for services by keyword—won’t give you the service you’re looking for.
 There’s also a bunch of open questions left, such as how to reuse services initially defined for Guix System in cases where they could be equally useful in Guix Home—[Syncthing](https://guix.gnu.org/manual/devel/en/html_node/Networking-Services.html#index-syncthing_002dservice_002dtype), for example.